SaruboDev/Portfolio-Projects/README.md

 # Portfolio-Projects
-A collection of all my smaller projects
+This is just a collection of my smaller projects to showcase.
+It's collected in different categories:
+- Full EDA